mongodb/docs/source/core/replication.rst

 member should become primary.

 Elections are the process that the members of a replica set use to select the primary node in a cluster.
-Elections are triggered by a primary node that "steps down," or by a secondary node that cannot see a primary node.
+Elections follow two events: primary node that "steps down" or by a secondary node that cannot see a primary node.
 All members have one vote in an election, and every node can veto an election.
 A single node's veto will invalidate the election.